EvolutionSimulator/EvolutionSimulator/Reporting/carlos.lopez-villanueva.md

 # Week 1
 - Organized Notion infrastructure
+- Defined the road map for the project
-- Divided tasks for the "entity creation" project
+- Project leader for the "entity creation" project
 - Created a Food Generation function
 - Helped define some of the class structure of the project

 # Week 2
-- Divided tasks for the "system links" project
+- Project leader for the "system links" project
 - Created a reproduction function with all of the corresponding adjustments
 - Implemented reproduction into the game loop using a queue